Minimax Distribution Estimation in Wasserstein Distance: Related Work

-The results of \citep{weed2017sharp} are expressed in terms of a particular notion of dimension, which they call the \textit{Wasserstein dimension} $s$, since they derive convergence rates of order $n^{-r/s}$ (matching the $n^{-r/D}$ rate achieved on the unit cube $[0,1]^D$).
-The definition of $s$ is complex (e.g., it depends on the sample size $n$), but \citep{weed2017sharp} show that, in many cases, $s$ converges to certain common definitions of the intrinsic dimension of the support of the distribution.
-This paper overcomes three main limitations of \citep{weed2017sharp}: \begin{enumerate}[nolistsep,leftmargin=2em] \item The upper bounds of \citep{weed2017sharp} apply only to totally bounded metric spaces.
-In contrast, our upper bounds permit unbounded metric spaces under the assumption that the distribution $P$ has some finite moment $m_\ell(P) < \infty$.
-The results of \citep{weed2017sharp} correspond to the special case $\ell = \infty$. \item Their main upper bound (their Proposition 10) only holds when $s > 2r$, with constant factors diverging to infinity as $s \downarrow 2r$.
+The results of \citet{weed2017sharp} are expressed in terms of a particular notion of dimension, which they call the \textit{Wasserstein dimension} $s$, since they derive convergence rates of order $n^{-r/s}$ (matching the $n^{-r/D}$ rate achieved on the unit cube $[0,1]^D$).
+The definition of $s$ is complex (e.g., it depends on the sample size $n$), but \citet{weed2017sharp} show that, in many cases, $s$ converges (as $n \to \infty$) to certain common definitions of the intrinsic dimension of the support of the distribution.
+The upper bounds in the present paper overcome three main limitations of \citet{weed2017sharp}: \begin{enumerate}[nolistsep,leftmargin=2em] \item The upper bounds of \citet{weed2017sharp} apply only to totally bounded metric spaces.
+In contrast, our upper bounds apply to unbounded metric spaces under the assumption that the distribution $P$ has some finite moment $m_{\ell,x}(P) < \infty$.
+The results of \citet{weed2017sharp} correspond to the special case $\ell = \infty$. \item Their main upper bound (their Proposition 10) only holds when $s > 2r$, with constant factors diverging to infinity as $s \downarrow 2r$.
 Hence, their rates are loose when $r$ is large or when the data have low intrinsic dimension.
-In contrast, our upper bound is tight even when $s \leq 2r$. \item As we discuss in our Example~\ref{ex:Lipschitz_Ball}, the upper bound of \citep{weed2017sharp} becomes loose as the Wasserstein dimension $s$ approaches $\infty$, limiting its utility in infinite-dimensional function spaces.
-In contrast, we show that our upper and lower bounds match for several standard function spaces. \end{enumerate} Intuitively, we find that the finite-sample bounds of \citep{weed2017sharp} are tight when the intrinsic dimension of the data lies in an interval $[a, b]$ with $2r < a < b < \infty$, but they can be loose outside this range.
-In contrast, we find our results give tight rates for a larger class of problems.
+In contrast, our upper bound is tight even when $s \leq 2r$. \item As we discuss in our Example~\ref{ex:Lipschitz_Ball}, the upper bound of \citet{weed2017sharp} can become loose if the Wasserstein dimension $s$ approaches $\infty$ as $n \to \infty$, limiting its utility in infinite-dimensional function spaces.
+In contrast, we show that our upper and lower bounds match for standard spaces of smooth functions. \end{enumerate}